davemolk/ghost/README.md

 Get and parse a URL's Wayback Machine history with ghost.

 ## Overview
-* // FINISH
+* Supply a URL and get a file containing all archived snapshots and another containing all archived links for that URL prefix.
+Add a query to search each snapshot.
+Search results are written to a additional file.
-* Use -term, -regex, and -terms, respectively, to scan each page for a specific word, with a regular expression, or with a list of words (input as a .txt file).
+* Use -term, -regex, and -terms, respectively, to scan each page for a specific word, a list of words (input as a .txt file), or with a regular expression.
-* Search results are written to a JSON file.
-* ghost also collects every URL archived by Wayback Machine (within the specified date range) and writes them to a JSON file.
+* Customize your search with advanced query filtering and URL matching based on different parameters.
 * See [here](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server) for more details on the Wayback cdx server.

 ## Example Usage